cncf/kubernetes-community-days/planning/marketing-promotion.md

 * Speaker cards; and
 * Sponsor cards.
 * Professional images and/or those shared by the community can be posted during or after events to highlight the range of event features + promote community engagement.
+* [Photog](https://github.com/rtts/photog) turns a directory tree of source images into a beautiful photography website that maximizes the ease of both viewing and downloading the pictures.

 Event Hashtag